dentarg/auth0-blog/_posts/2017-05-11-emberjs-authentication-tutorial.markdown

 ## Style with Bootstrap

-Go ahead and open `app/index.html` file.
+Go ahead and open the `app/index.html` file.
 Here, we will add the link to the bootstrap css and js file:

 {% highlight html %}
 {% raw %}